-The technical complexity of the cases showed the scientific proficiency of the judges of the Patents Court in the UK, and their familiarity with commonly-litigated fields of technology like telecoms, which along with the speed of bringing cases to trial make the court an attractive forum for major technology companies.
+The technical complexity of the cases continues to show the scientific proficiency of the judges of the Patents Court in the UK, and their familiarity with commonly-litigated fields of technology like telecoms, which along with the speed of bringing cases to trial make the court an attractive forum for major technology companies.
+Similarly, the judges are building up a highly specialised body of experience in worldwide licence-fee rate setting.